timescale/docs.timescale.com-content/api.md

 all full chunks between '2017-01-01' and '2017-02-01'.
 Specifying parameters that do not result in an overlapping intersection between two ranges will result in an error.

+>:TIP: By default, calling `drop_chunks` on a table that has a continuous aggregate will throw an error.
+This can be resolved by setting `cascade_to_materializations` to `TRUE`, which will cause the corresponding aggregated data to also be dropped.

 #### Sample Usage [](drop_chunks-examples)

 Drop all chunks older than 3 months ago: